Bounded Reflexivity & Constraint Theory

 Constraint Archetypes: Recurring Patterns

 While each crisis appears unique, constraint analysis reveals four recurring structural patterns.
-These are empirical patterns that reappear across domains because the underlying constraint geometry is the same.
+These are empirical patterns that reappear across domains because the underlying constraint architecture is the same.

 Every archetype follows the same progression: Constraints → Information Asymmetry → Coordination → Returns.
 The shape of the constraint determines who sees the true topology first.
 Information gradients shape coordination patterns.
 Coordination patterns determine the return distribution.
 Returns accrue to agents who follow gradients early; losses to those trapped at local maxima.